-ISS ESG conducted a benchmarking of the SPT set by Holcim against the Construction Material peer group of 98 listed companies derived from the ISS ESG Universe.
+ISS ESG conducted a benchmarking of the SPTs set by Holcim against the Construction Material peer group of 98 listed companies derived from the ISS ESG Universe.
 Out of that peer group, 17 companies (including Holcim) set a freshwater reduction target, from which 7 are an absolute target and 10 an intensity target.
 As such, Holcim ranks in the top 17% of the peer group in terms of targets set.

-Out of the 10 peers who have set an intensity target, 5 have set a target of 30% or higher within a comparable timeline as Holcim.
-However, comparing the issuer's SPT with those of peers is limited due to the different methodologies used for target setting.
+Out of the 10 peers who have set an intensity target, 5 have set a reduction target of 30% or higher within a comparable timeline as Holcim.
+A comparison of the Compound Annual Growth Rates (CAGR) of this subgroup places SPT 3 in the top 2 and SPT 4 in the top 4 of the subgroup of peers with intensity targets.
+However, comparing the issuer's SPTs with those of peers is limited due to the different methodologies used for target setting.